 Let’s start with the awesome mural.
 The owner of Tatsu Ramen restaurant, Ryu Isobe was born in the Year of the Dragon, hence the awesome art, and it’s clearly no coincidence that “tatsu” means dragon in Japanese.
 The first things you’ll see when you enter the casual and hip restaurant, are several iPads along a clean white wall.
 Just click away on the images that suit you — and if there’s something you don’t want in your ramen, there’s a place to click for that, too.
 You can also add more or less of anything in your ramen.

 There’s a very cool room inside the room— or box, if you will.
-It’s just across from the ipads.The walls of this “box” are glass and there’s one person inside working with ramen dough.
+It’s just across from the iPads.The walls of this “box” are glass and there’s one person inside working with ramen dough.
 She’s making the dough, shaping it, putting it through rollers and cutting it.

 It was fantastic to watch her work.
 Two types of ramen noodles are being made — one with egg and one without.

-Once made, the beautiful bundles of ramen noodles are all put into large plastic tubs, and then I believe they’re whisked away to the kitchen where they’ll be at the ready for the next orders.
+Once made, the beautiful bundles of ramen noodles are all put into large plastic tubs, and then they’re whisked away to the kitchen where they’ll be at the ready for the next orders.

 There’s more culinary magic happening in the kitchen.

 Every table has a few clean garlic presses and a container of freshly peeled garlic.
 Brilliant!

 There are also containers of dry seaweed and a sesame seed grinders.
 Ever had freshly ground sesame seeds over your ramen?
 You must try it.

 - 2123 Sawtelle Blvd, Los Angeles, CA 90025 – (310) 684-2889

-- 7111 Melrose Ave, Los Angeles, CA 90046 – (323) 747-1388
+- 7111 Melrose Ave, Los Angeles, CA 90046 – (323) 747-1388 (pictured above)

 - 167 1st Ave, New York, NY 10003 – (929) 284-7088